leastbad/jquery-events-to-dom-events/README.md

 </div>
 ```

-That Stimulus controller imports a second function called `abnegate` which releases your delegated events while your component teardown happens:
+That Stimulus controller imports a second function called `abnegate`, which releases your delegated events while your component teardown happens:

 ```js delegate_controller.js
 import { Controller } from 'stimulus'